EnvelopSound/Earshot/README.md

 Earshot is based on [pkviet's](https://github.com/pkviet) forks of [FFmpeg](https://github.com/pkviet/FFmpeg) and [OBS](https://github.com/pkviet/obs-studio) which enable AAC encoding and decoding for up to 16 channels.

+Earshot is GPL licensed as it uses ffmpeg binaries compiled with GPL codecs such as libx264.

 ## Motivation ##

 Tools such as [Envelop for Live](https://www.envelop.us/software) have made it easy for musicians to compose and perform ambisonic content.
 However, there remain limited options for livestreaming ambisonic content, particularly beyond first order.
 Ambisonic livestreaming has applications for VR/AR/XR and immersive home listening experiences.

 Earshot can be used in combination with pkviet's [OBS Studio Music Edition](https://github.com/pkviet/obs-studio/releases/) which supports multichannel AAC encoding up to 16.0.
 For more information on OBS see [obsproject.com](https://obsproject.com).

-Earshot is designed to be easily deployed to a cloud-based hosting solution, such as AWS Elastic Beanstalk / ECS, Digital Ocean, etc.
+Earshot is designed to be easily deployed to a cloud-based hosting solution, such as AWS ECS, DigitalOcean, etc.

-## Technologies Used ##
+## Key Technologies Used ##

 * [NGINX RTMP Module](https://github.com/arut/nginx-rtmp-module) which runs the transcoding and DASH-serving HTTP server
 * [Docker](https://www.docker.com/)